 You may have seen depictions in older movies, books, or TV shows of children wearing metal headgear (think of the dentist’s niece, Darla, in Finding Nemo).
 However, these types of noticeable headgear are, thankfully, heading out of common use.
 Instead, Forsus appliances are on the rise for correcting severely problematic overbites.

 All children should be examined before the age of seven, according to the American Association of Orthodontists, to allow time for treatment of overbite or underbite to begin while it’s still early enough to correct.
-A Forsus appliance is a spring that is placed inside the cheeks, and attaches to braces in order to move the jaw into the proper position.
+A Forsus appliance is a spring that is placed inside the cheeks and attaches to braces in order to move the jaw into the proper position.

-If you have overcrowded teeth, room will need to be made somehow before teeth can be adjusted into alignment using aligners, braces, or retainers.
+If you have overcrowded teeth, some room will need to be made somehow before teeth can be adjusted into alignment using aligners, braces, or retainers.
 There are two main solutions for making more room: removing teeth or expanding the palate (the roof of your mouth).
 Previously, orthodontists typically removed teeth as a first option.
 However, it is becoming more common for orthodontists to instead recommend palatal expanders to help make room to align teeth.
 A palatal expander fits into your palate and presses lightly against your upper back teeth to slowly push your teeth farther apart.
 This gradual pressure will widen your palate and provide the room needed for braces or aligners to properly align your teeth.

 One last type of orthodontic treatment device to consider are retainers.
 Retainers are designed to maintain the work accomplished by a more aggressive teeth-straightening treatment, such as braces or aligners.
 Retainers are made custom for your mouth by the use of molds.
 Most orthodontists recommend wearing your retainer every night while you sleep.
 This helps to “retain” the current placement of your teeth accomplished through orthodontic treatment.
 Occasionally, though rarely, orthodontic needs may be minor enough that a retainer alone can accomplish a straighter smile.
 Always follow the specific directions of your orthodontist when it comes to retainers and follow-up care.
 Failing to wear your retainer as often or for as long as you should will likely result in your teeth and/or your bite shifting back into poor positions, and possibly requiring further orthodontic care in the future.